AmberELEC/website/docs/systems/lexaloffle-pico-8.md

 If you want to hide the `bbs` and `backup` folders, you can use "Edit Folder Metadata" from the "favorite" menu and enable "Hidden".

-Additionally you can rename your carts to use the `.png` extension for cleaner names in EmulationStation, however carts without a `p8` extension won't be visible in the Splore file browser.
+Additionally you can rename your carts to use the `.png` or `.p8` extension for cleaner names in EmulationStation, however carts without `p8` in the file extension won't be visible in the Splore file browser.

 ## Controls